10.4 Error Message Reference

 - Confirm the GPU is NVIDIA.
 Open Command Prompt and run

 nvidia-smi.
-If the command executes and returns driver and GPU information, the driver is correctly installed.
-If it fails, the driver needs to be reinstalled. - If the system has two discrete GPUs, disable the secondary GPU in Device Manager.
-LCC Studio does not support multi-GPU operation and may fail to select the correct GPU automatically, causing this error even with valid hardware.
+If it returns driver and GPU information, the driver is installed correctly.
+If it fails, the driver needs reinstalling. - If the system has two discrete GPUs, disable the secondary in Device Manager.
+LCC Studio does not support multi-GPU operation and may fail to select the correct one automatically.

-- An integrated GPU (Intel HD/UHD/Iris Xe) does not need to be disabled.
-LCC Studio will automatically assign processing to the NVIDIA GPU when an integrated GPU is also present.
+- An integrated GPU (Intel HD, UHD, or Iris Xe) does not need disabling.
+LCC Studio assigns processing to the NVIDIA GPU automatically when an integrated GPU is also present.

 - If

-nvidia-smifails, contact an IT professional to reinstall the NVIDIA driver cleanly.
-NVIDIA recommends using DDU (Display Driver Uninstaller) to remove the existing driver before reinstalling.
+nvidia-smifails, have an IT professional reinstall the NVIDIA driver cleanly.
+NVIDIA recommends removing the existing driver with DDU first.

 System crash or blue screen during reconstruction